 - Commitment to high standards of personal and professional conduct, as reflected in the National Association of Social Work (NASW) Code of Ethics;

-- Completion of a basic statistics course within the past five years with a grade of "C" or better (preferably prior to enrollment)
+- Completion of a basic statistics course with a grade of "C" or better (preferably prior to enrollment)

 - Personal characteristics indicative of the capacity for professional practice as evidenced by:

 - personal maturity;

 - a high level of personal integrity, readiness to identify with the values and ethical principles of the social work profession;